contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 ERP and systems

-NF-e 5.0 (mandatory January 2026) carries IBS, CBS, and Selective Tax fields.
+NF-e under NT 2025.002 (with the new fields phasing into mandatory validation over H2 2026) carries IBS, CBS, and Selective Tax fields.
 ERPs must be updated to handle dual regimes during the transition (both ICMS/PIS/COFINS and IBS/CBS in parallel).
 SAP, Oracle, and other international ERPs require Brazilian localization layer updates.
 Local Brazilian ERPs (Senior, Sankhya, Totvs) are progressively releasing reform-compliant modules.

 Regional incentives — SUDENE, SUDAM, Zona Franca de Manaus